 When using this type of speaker technology, there is no limit on the size of your outdoor area that can be covered with great, even sound.
 These types of systems provide sound quality that will amaze you and your guests.
 Sonance comes from a heritage of making outstanding speakers of all types.
 They applied their acoustic knowledge to their line of landscape speakers.
 The deep bass you get out of their in-ground subwoofers is just simply amazing.
 Couple this with multiple pairs of small speakers and you have a system that can rival concert sound when you want to really crank it up, and alternatively, can provide a nice background level of sound that will be consistent all over your outdoor area.

-The Sonance systems start at around $2,500 for their speaker systems and go up from there.
+The Sonance landscape systems start at around $2,500 for their speaker systems and go up from there.
 Yes, this is more than a pair of speakers, but if you are lucky enough to have a nice, large outdoor entertaining area, then it’s important to think about how much you spent to create the perfect space.
 Why mess up both the looks and sound by using a couple of speakers that mimic rocks when you could use something that both looks and sounds far better?

 Designing Your System

-As we have been doing for almost 40 years now, the experts at Audio Advice are here to help.
+As we have been doing for over 40 years now, the experts at Audio Advice are here to help.
 We can take your outdoor entertaining plans and come up with the best design to meet both your needs and budget.
 If you’re in the Carolina’s, we’d love for you to visit our Raleigh or Charlotte showroom.
 So, what are you waiting for?
 Let us help you recreate that concert feel under the stars in your own backyard!